8e7an/dotvim/NOTES.md

 ## Marks

 `:help` marks Help on the Vim marks feature

 `:marks` List bookmarks

-`:delmarks` {mark/range} delete the mark or range of bookmarks a-z, A-Z (letters only) `m{lower case letter}` Bookmark to local file
+`:delmarks` {mark/range} delete the mark or range of bookmarks a-z, A-Z (letters only)

+`m{lower case letter}` Bookmark to local file

-`m{upper case letter}` Bookmark across files `'{bookmark letter}` Jump to that bookmark
+`m{upper case letter}` Bookmark across files

+`'{bookmark letter}` Jump to that bookmark

-`{bookmark letter}` Jump to the specific column on the specific line bookmarked `\`\`` Move the previous mark [jump back (to position in current buffer where jumped from)] `d\`{bookmark letter}` - Delete (copy to the clipboard) everything from the marked position {bookmark letter} to the cursor position
+`{bookmark letter}` Jump to the specific column on the specific line bookmarked

+`\`\`` Move the previous mark [jump back (to position in current buffer where jumped from)]

+`d\`{bookmark letter}` - Delete (copy to the clipboard) everything from the marked position {bookmark letter} to the cursor position

-More on bookmarks in Vim:
+More on marks in Vim:

 https://vimtricks.com/p/bookmark-frequent-locations/